What are the most commonly used ethical hacking terminologies in 2021?

 3. Grey hat

-After knowing the different terminology used to refer to the types of hackers, let’s get into the list of most commonly used ethical hacking terminology in 2019.
+Right.
+After knowing the different terminology used to refer to the types of hackers, let’s get into the list of most commonly used ethical hacking terminology in 2021.

 Adware is a piece of software that is designed to force display of pre-selected ads on a system.